 It will take approximately 1 to 1 ½ hours, depending on the size of your chicken and other factors.
 Your oven temp will be 400° F or 425° F, depending on if you have convection or not.

 But the key temperature is the temp of the chicken when it's done.
-And it's not done until the thermometer says so, and that's really the only way to tell for sure.
-Use an instant-read probe thermometer (affiliate) to make things even simpler, no stress and guaranteed perfect.
+Cook to target temperature, and not to a time.
+It's not done until the thermometer says so, and that's really the only way to tell for sure.
+Use an instant-read probe thermometer to make things even simpler, no stress and guaranteed perfect.

 Roasting the chicken at the higher oven temperature will help render (melt) the fat, crisping the skin, and it will also cause carryover cooking (it will continue to cook after it's out of the oven).

-Pull Temp = the temperature which you will pull the chicken from the oven.
+Pull Temp = the temperature at which you will pull the chicken from the oven.

 Target Temp = the finished "cooked" temperature after carryover cooking.